g6dd/experiments/README.md

 # Experiments
 ```
-Small NodeJS Projects I Experiment in
+Small NodeJS Projects I Experiment on

 Basically everything could end up here.
 Mostly small snippets

-Tell me when im wrong to improve
+Tell me when and where im wrong or could do better to improve
 ```